 So what exactly does this whole ‘schema’ thing entail?

-This image provides a glimpse into what is required for Googles for Jobs’ structured data:
+The following image provides a glimpse into Google for Jobs’ structured data requirements:

-Structured data for Google for Jobs is Google’s way of ensuring that all the details that job seekers want to see show up.
-But this comes with a cost.
-Employers are struggling to create this complex schema because recruiters rarely have the knowledge or technical resources required.
+This power, however, doesn’t come without a cost.
+Employers are struggling to create this complex schema because they rarely have the necessary technical knowledge, or resources, required.
 They can’t make sense of Google’s HTML and JSON requirements by themselves.
 This is just the tip of the iceberg: because the code must be created and embedded on each job page individually, the process is very time-consuming even if you have technical resources dedicated to job posting and optimization.

-Why is adding structured data to job postings so difficult?
+Why is adding structured data to job posts so difficult?

 Making sure that every single one of your job postings complies with a specified schema is a headache.
-Trying to do this manually is time consuming and requires technical knowledge that most recruiters don’t have.
+Trying to do this manually is, as we mentioned, time-consuming and requires technical knowledge and resources that most recruiters simply don’t have.